Terms and Conditions

-(2) Outsourcing to subcontractors or changing the existing subcontractor
+(2) Outsourcing to subcontractors or changing the existing subcontractor are permissible when:

 (3) Currently the following subcontractor provides services on which the SaaS-Solutions of Supplier are based:

 (1) The Client has the right, after consultation with the Supplier, to carry out inspections or to have them carried out by an auditor to be designated in each individual case.
-With respect to audits conducted in the data centers of AWS, reference is been made to Sec.
+With respect to audits conducted in the data centres of AWS, reference is been made to Sec.
 10 and 11 of the Data Processing Addendum of AWS, which shall also apply between Client and Supplier.

 (2) The Supplier shall ensure that the Client is able to verify compliance with the obligations of the Supplier in accordance with Article 28 GDPR.
 The Supplier undertakes to give the Client the necessary information on request and, in particular, to demonstrate the execution of the technical and organizational measures.

 (3) Evidence of such measures, which concern not only this specific Data Processing Agreement, may be provided by